Dexalot/dexalot-docs/docs/apiv2/README.md

 #### OrderBooks

-Orderbooks can also be accessed directly from the blockchain itself.
+OrderBooks can also be accessed directly from the blockchain itself.
 And orderbooks provided by the websocket interface will inherently have a small delay compared to its blockchain state.